 32689

-Jayne Storey has a unique approach to help athletes overcome their nerves and mental interference, which can affect anyone from committed amateur to those at the very top of their game.
+Jayne Storey has a unique approach to help athletes overcome their nerves and mental interference, affecting anyone from committed amateurs to those at the very top of their game.

 Chi, also known as Qi or Ki, is a martial arts concept that includes awareness of breathing, internal focus, and mindful movement.

-She hosts the Performance Practice Podcast; on this show she invites listeners to ask questions about the practice and applications of her Chi Performance methodology.
-She talks about the learnings from her bestselling books, talks with her students and guests, and answers questions on her unique approach to raising performance and enjoyment in sport.
+Jayne is the hosts the Performance Practice Podcast; on this show,w she invites listeners to ask questions about the practice and applications of her Chi Performance methodology.
+She discusses the learnings from her bestselling books, talks with her students and guests, and answers questions about her unique approach to raising performance and enjoyment in sport.

 Breathe GOLF (2019): Drawing on a lifetime of meditation and Tai Chi, plus 20 years research into the perfect golf shot, this book teaches you how to unite your mental game with your swing, through real-life student case studies and over 50 drills and exercises.

-Jayne Storey on: Stillness is the Master of Motion: Audiences will have a key foundational practice to help in the preparation for delivering complex sporting movements without resorting to technical thinking which can disrupt the body.
+Jayne Storey on: Stillness is the Master of Motion: Audiences will have a key foundational practice to help prepare for delivering complex sporting movements without resorting to technical thinking, which can disrupt the body.

 Key Learnings: